Informfully/Documentation/docs/source/native.rst

 --------------

 If Yarn was installed when the project was initialized, then dependencies will have been installed via Yarn, and you should probably use it to run these commands as well.
-Unlike dependency installation, command running syntax is identical for Yarn and NPM at the time of this writing.
+Unlike dependency installation, the command running syntax is identical for Yarn and NPM at the time of this writing.

 .. code-block:: console